Respiratory medicine is the branch of medicine that treats people with diseases affecting the lungs and breathing.

 You need to bring to your appointment:

 1. any letters or reports from your doctor or another hospital

 2. any X-rays, CT (computer tomography) or MRI (magnetic resonance imaging) films and reports

 3. all medicines you are currently taking, including herbal and natural remedies

 If you have any change in your condition before you come to your appointment, please see your GP immediately.

 Please list Doctors and other staff who attend the community here

-Respiratory services provided by the Department consist of outpatient clinics, a surgical assessment unit and inpatient (ward) care.
+Respiratory services provided consist of outpatient clinics, home visits by a clinical nurse specialist and inpatient (ward) care.